-Other artists within the School of Paris who exchanged styles and ideas about painting and sculpture include the Italian Amedeo Modigliani (18841920), who moved to Paris in 1906.
-Initially working alongside the Romanian sculptor Constantin Brancusi (18761957), who had been in Paris since 1904, Modigliani made, from about 1909 to 1915, a series of sculptures, such as Woman’s Head (1997.149.10), with elongated features, oval heads, and thinly incised eyes that show the definitive influence of Brancusi as well as of African sculpture.
+Other artists within the School of Paris exchanged styles and ideas about painting and sculpture.
+The Italian Amedeo Modigliani (1884–1920) arrived in Paris in 1906 and initially worked alongside the Romanian sculptor Constantin Brancusi (1876–1957), who had been in the city since 1904.
+Between 1909 and 1915, Modigliani made a series of sculptures, such as Woman’s Head (1997.149.10), with elongated features, oval heads, and thinly incised eyes that show the definitive influence of Brancusi as well as of African sculpture.
 In Reclining Nude (1997.149.9) from 1917, Modigliani used these stylistic elements, for example the almond-shaped eyes, in his distorted depiction of a nude figure.
-Another artist whose work exemplifies the exchange of ideas and styles among artists living and working in Paris is the expatriate and friend of Modigliani, the Lithuanian artist Chaim Soutine (18931943).
+Another artist whose work exemplifies the exchange of ideas and styles among artists living and working in Paris is the expatriate and friend of Modigliani, the Lithuanian artist Chaim Soutine (1893–1943).
 Soutine arrived in Paris in 1913 and created pictures imbued with torment and personal expression.
-In his portrait Madeleine Castaing (67.187.107) from 1929, he alters the figure’s facial features just enough to create a psychological intensity and agitation comparable to works by Austrian Expressionists Oscar Kokoschka (18861980) and Egon Schiele (18901918).
+In his portrait Portrait of Madeleine Castaing (67.187.107) from 1929, he alters the figure’s facial features just enough to create a psychological intensity and agitation comparable to works by Austrian Expressionists Oskar Kokoschka (1886–1980) and Egon Schiele (1890–1918).

-A prominent figure in the School of Paris, the Russian artist Marc Chagall (18871985) initially lived in Paris from 1910 to 1914.
-Moving into a studio in Montparnasse adjacent to Modigliani and near the Frenchman Fernand Léger (18811955) and Soutine, Chagall quickly absorbed the stylistic influences of the avant-garde working in Paris.
-Chagall’s The Betrothed (2002.456.8) of 1911 elicits charm and luminescence characteristic of his work at this time.
-In The Marketplace, Vitebsk (1984.433.6), painted in 1917 after his return to Russia, Chagall’s use of unrealistic perspective, sharply defined contours, and figures in various scale show the influence of the French artist Robert Delaunay (18851941).
+A prominent figure in the School of Paris, the Russian artist Marc Chagall (1887–1985) initially lived in Paris from 1910 to 1914.
+Moving into a studio in Montparnasse adjacent to Modigliani and near the Frenchman Fernand Léger (1881–1955) and Soutine, Chagall quickly absorbed the stylistic influences of the avant-garde working in Paris.
+Chagall’s Bride with Fan (2002.456.8) of 1911 displays the charm and luminescence characteristic of his work at this time.
+In The Marketplace, Vitebsk (1984.433.6), painted in 1917 after his return to Russia, Chagall’s use of unrealistic perspective, sharply defined contours, and figures in various scale show the influence of the French artist Robert Delaunay (1885–1941).
 Chagall became a leading artist of the School of Paris during the 1920s and ’30s after his exile from the Soviet Union in 1923.